ceph/ceph/doc/man/8/osdmaptool.rst

    will simply make the tool print a plaintext dump of the map, after any modifications are made.

+.. option:: --dump <format>

+   displays the map in plain text when <format> is 'plain', 'json' if specified format is not supported.
+This is an alternative to the print option.

 .. option:: --clobber